 Hospice and Palliative Care Certification

-2. Completion of three years of devoting 25% of one’s time in palliative care as evidenced by the following:

 a.
-Completion of either 50 palliative care spiritual assessments and care plans during the year prior to application for certification or 120 palliative care spiritual assessment and care plans during the three years prior to certification.
+Completion of three years of devoting 25% of one’s time in palliative care

 b.
+Completion of either 50 HPC spiritual assessments and care plans during the year prior to application for certification or 120 palliative care spiritual assessment and care plans during the three years prior to certification.

-Active participation in a palliative care IDT for three years.
+c.
+Active participation in a Hospice and Palliative Care IDT for three years.

-d.
-Palliative care progress notes indicating contact with not less than 20 families during the prior year or 30 families over three years.
+e.
+HPC progress notes indicating contact with not less than 30 families during the prior year or 70 families over three years.

-3. Completion of the palliative care course offered by the National Chaplain Center School or an equivalency approved by the school.
+a.
+Being a graduate of the Chaplain Advanced Education (CAVE) Course, Hospice and Palliative Care track.
 The equivalency will consist of not less than 30 hours in subjects such as grief, bereavement, cultural and ethnic diversity as related to palliative care, pain management at the end of life, ethical dilemmas at the end of life, et al.

-5. Completed one of the following projects related to palliative care:
+5. Include documentation to show how you completed the following projects related to palliative care:

 a.
 Made a presentation to staff.